entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 You now have a local instance of Kubernetes up and running.
 :::

+Now that Kubernetes is running, you can setup kubectl to send commands directly to k3s from the host machine rather than from within the VM.
+See the instructions [here](https://rancher.com/docs/k3s/latest/en/cluster-access/).

 ### Prepare Kubernetes

 To install Entando, we'll add `Custom Resources`, create a `Namespace`, download a `Helm` chart, and configure external access to our cluster.